Kalaiyarasi27/password_checker/README.md

-Here’s an updated version of your **README** description with emojis to make it more engaging:

----

 Password Checker 🔒

 A simple password checker tool built with **HTML**, **CSS**, and **JavaScript**.
 This tool helps users evaluate the strength of their passwords based on various criteria, ensuring they create stronger passwords for better security. 🛡️